ucam-department-of-psychiatry/crate/docs/source/to_do.rst

 - BENCHMARK name blacklisting (with forenames + surnames – English words –
   eponyms): speed, precision, recall.
 Share results with MB.

-- option to filter out all free text automatically (as part of full anonymisation)

 - Personal configurable highlight colours (with default set if none configured)?
 Or just more colours?
 Look at a standard highlighter pack -- e.g.